deepmtch/deepmtch.github.io/_posts/2024-07-12-howto-export-colab-for-vscode.md

 Now you're ready to run your notebook:

-1. You can run individual cells by clicking the play button next to each cell or by using the keyboard shortcut Shift+Enter.
+1. You can run individual cells by clicking the play button next to each cell or using the keyboard shortcut Shift+Enter.
 2. To run all cells, you can use the "Run All" button at the top of the notebook or in the command palette (Ctrl+Shift+P, then search for "Run All").

+## Advanced: Need More Computational Power?

+While running notebooks locally in VS Code gives you more control over your environment, you might find yourself needing more computational power, especially for intensive machine learning tasks.
+If you're looking for alternatives to Colab's free GPUs, consider exploring GPU rental services like [RunPod](https://runpod.io?ref=7su8gs12) and [Vast.ai](https://cloud.vast.ai/?ref_id=145250).
+These platforms offer affordable GPU rentals on an hourly basis, allowing you to scale your resources based on your project requirements.

 ## Conclusion